*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

-An academic enthusiast, Dr Shola completed her first degree LLB Hons (Buckingham University) at the age of 19.
-Likewise, she went on to achieve an Executive MBA (Cambridge University); a PhD in Law (Birkbeck University) and an LLM in Commercial & Corporate Law (London School of Economics & Political Science).
+An academic enthusiast, Dr. Shola completed her first degree, LLB Hons (Buckingham University), at the age of 19.
+Likewise, she went on to achieve an Executive MBA (Cambridge University), a PhD in Law (Birkbeck University) and an LLM in Commercial and corporate Law (London School of Economics & Political Science).
 In addition, she took a Masters in Diplomatic Studies (Westminster).

-Dr Shola’s doctorate degree in law was on the comparative socio-legal study of corruption in Nigeria.
-In it, Dr Shola focused particularly on the interaction of social norms, beliefs, values and other factors in the perception of what constitutes corrupt behaviour.
+Dr. Shola’s doctorate degree in law was in the comparative socio-legal study of corruption in Nigeria.
+In it, Dr. Shola focused particularly on the interaction of social norms, beliefs, values and other factors in the perception of what constitutes corrupt behaviour.

-In constant demand as a media commentator around the world, she has appeared on numerous TV news programmes including CNN, BBC, Sky News, Al Jazeera and France24.
+In constant demand as a media commentator around the world, she has appeared on numerous TV news programmes, including CNN, BBC, Sky News, Al Jazeera and France24.
 A contributor to the Huffington Post.
-Her main topics include but are not limited to Brexit, US & British Politics, the impact of Covid, Women’s Rights, Diversity & Inclusion, Race Relations, Racism & Discrimination.
+Her main topics include but are not limited to Brexit, US & British Politics, the impact of COVID-19, Women’s Rights, Diversity and inclusion, Race Relations, Racism and discrimination.

-On top of all her legal, writing, speaking and TV work Dr Shola also founded and is the editor of the Women in Leadership publication.
-Driven to inspire the personal leadership journeys of women, Dr Shola uses the publication as a platform for positively.
+On top of all her legal, writing, speaking and TV work, Dr. Shola also founded and is the editor of the Women in Leadership publication.
+Driven to inspire the personal leadership journeys of women, Dr. Shola uses the publication as a platform for positivity.
 She uses it to drive impact for social change on topical issues that impact women globally.
 The publication delivers exclusive and tailored content from trailblazing women from around the world.